teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 MB771 accepts `channel-activity-v3` as enabled and `on` only for `#test` after the MB770 parity proof and a clean restart.
 No production posture is implied.

+MB778 opens the next functional tranche with `playful-v3`.
+It is enabled and `on` only for development `#test`, with exact grants and the typed `ritual_enabled=false` default.
+Six commands and the dormant job survive a clean restart; every pre-existing ledger package is fingerprinted before the change and must remain unchanged.
+Rollback remains policy `off`, disable, then unload.

 An IRC `update now` is also a restart boundary.
 Since MB772, the updater reads `plugins.DATA_DIR` from the selected private configuration.
 If that directory is internal to the release tree, it is copied after shutdown and before the